A complete derived invariant and silting theory for graded gentle algebras: Geometric invariants

-\begin{Rem} By Proposition \ref{Prop:models_same_algebra}, any graded gentle algebra admits a unique surface model, up to isomorphism.
-We will see in Theorem \ref{Thm:derivedeq} below that this statement still holds if one replaces \lq up to isomorphism' by \lq up to derived equivalence'.
+\begin{Rem} By Proposition \ref{Prop:models_same_algebra}, any graded gentle algebra, up to algebra isomorphism, admits a unique surface model.
+We will see in the Theorem \ref{Thm:derivedeq} that this statement still holds if one replaces \lq up to algebra isomorphism' by \lq up to derived equivalence'. \end{Rem}